 I'm Shawn Windle with ERP Advisors Group.
 I'm the Founder and Managing Principal of the firm and what we do is really simple.
 We help companies with ERP problems whether it's determining what they need for ERP or helping select software or even help get through implementations.
 We do it all.

 What exactly IS an ERP advisory firm?

 So An ERP advisory firm is a collection of individuals who are focused on helping clients with their ERP projects.
-Sounds really basic right?
+Sounds really basic, right?
 But actually, if you look in the market, there's not a lot of firms that do that.
 And there's a reason why because it's hard.
 It's just hard work.
-That's just the reality ERP projects if you do the research, which I'm sure you have if you've looked online and even listening to this video, you see that story after story after story of failures that have occurred but yet we still spend in North America for mid-sized businesses over 50 billion dollars a year.
+That's just the reality ERP projects if you do the research, which I'm sure you have if you've looked online and even listening to this video, you see that story after story after story of failures that have occurred but yet we still spend in North America for mid-sized businesses over $50 billion a year.
 That's a year, every year, on ERP software.
 So you need to do it.
 You know you need to do it.
 And so what has happened is individuals like myself and the rest of our firm have decided we need to go out there and help.
 We need to make sure that as people are going through this process that they have a trusted advisor, an ERP advisor.
-It's why we're ERP Advisors Group, that can go out and kind of basically facilitate clients through that whole process.
+It's why we're ERP Advisors Group, that can go out and basically facilitate clients through that whole process.
 And that's basically what any ERP Advisor Group does.

 Why do CFOs and other executives hire ERP Advisors Group?